ParkinT/HireMe/ABOUTME.md

 ### Passionate Developer with 30+ Years Technical Experience:

+> I begin everyday by visiting Github and still get a thrill when I see that one of my Pull Requests was merged into `master` on an Open Source project I love
+> I have a great skill in devising solutions to situations that most people have not [yet] recognized as problems
+> I posesess an innate talent for spotting Spelling and Grammar mistakes in a document - almost intuitively

  * Hands-on programmer, skilled in a wide range of programming languages.
 Passionate about Technology, thrives on challenge, and excels in a fast-paced environment.
  * Proven Innovator: Applies creativity and critical thinking to solve seemingly insurmountable problems.
  * Noted for many innovations including US Patent applications.